Katrina Leskanich: Early Canadian success (1983–84)

-In early 1983, the fledgling band recorded—at their own expense—an LP of their original material designed to be sold at gigs.
+In early 1983, the fledgling band recorded—at their own expense—an LP of their original material to sell at gigs.
 Rew wrote all the songs on this LP, while Leskanich sang eight of the album's ten tracks.

 The LP was shopped around to various labels, but only Attic Records in Canada responded with an offer.
 Consequently, although they were based in England, Katrina and The Waves' first album Walking on Sunshine was released only in Canada.

 The album garnered enough critical attention and radio play to merit a Canadian tour.
 In 1984, the group released a follow-up album in Canada (Katrina and the Waves 2), with Leskanich now handling all the lead vocals.
-Also in 1984, their song "Going Down to Liverpool" was covered by The Bangles, which added to their profile.
-With the group building a fan base with their recordings and extensive touring, major label interest began to build, and Katrina and the Waves signed an international deal with Capitol Records in 1985.
+The same year, their song "Going Down to Liverpool" was covered by The Bangles, which added to their profile—with the group building a fan base with their recordings and extensive touring, major label interest began to build.
+Katrina and the Waves signed an international deal with Capitol Records in 1985.

 "Walking on Sunshine" and international success (1985–89)

 The band re-recorded, remixed, or overdubbed 10 songs from their earlier Canadian releases to create their self-titled international debut album in 1985.

-The Katrina and the Waves album was a substantial critical and commercial success, and the group had a worldwide hit with the song "Walking on Sunshine," (No. 9 US, No. 8 UK, a completely re-recorded, and substantially rearranged version of the song when compared to its initial 1983 Canada-only release).
-A Grammy award nomination for "Best New Artist" followed, as did constant touring, both of which helped to spur sales of new releases.
-A follow-up single to "Walking on Sunshine" called "Do You Want Crying" (written by de la Cruz) also became a top 40 US hit, reaching No. 37 in the late summer of 1985.
+The Katrina and the Waves album was a substantial critical and commercial success, and the group had a worldwide hit with the song "Walking on Sunshine," (No. 9 US, No. 8 UK, a completely re-recorded, and substantially rearranged version of the song compared to its initial 1983 Canada-only release).
+A Grammy award nomination for "Best New Artist" followed, and a tour, both of which helped to spur sales of new releases.
+A follow-up single called "Do You Want Crying" (written by de la Cruz) also became a top 40 US hit, reaching No. 37 in the late summer of 1985.

 The band's follow-up album, entitled Waves, did not meet with the same measure of success as the first album.
 The album did spin off a minor UK and US hit in the form of the Rew-penned "Is That It?"
 (No. 70 US, No. 82 UK).
 "Sun Street" (a de la Cruz composition) was a UK Top 30 hit in 1986.
 However, Capitol dropped the band after the Waves album failed to meet expectations.
 The band subsequently recorded a 1989 album for Capitol-distributed SBK Records called Break of Hearts, a harder, more rock-oriented effort than their previous releases.
 The album included "That's the Way", which reached No. 16 in the US.